SubversionRando/SubversionRando/readme.md

 ## notes on options

 Casual logic notes: -c
-Casual logic is meant to mimic the "intended" experience of Subversion, with its few moments of suitless underwater movement, no hellruns, and no "gate glitches" in logic.
-Logic regarding the shutdown, and Suzi is overly cautious so I would be surprised to find any progress there.
+Casual logic is meant to mimic the "intended" experience of Subversion, with its few moments of suitless underwater movement, no hellruns, and no glitches in logic.

 Medium logic notes: -u
 A logic level between Casual and Expert, including a few common tricks.

 Expert logic notes: -e
-Notable tricks in expert logic include p-shooter-only gate glitches, single springball jumps, and hellruns.
+Notable tricks in expert logic include p-shooter-only gate glitches, single springball jumps, hellruns, and super-sink.
 Once you have 5 E-tanks, most hellruns are in logic.
-Items and areas in lava require Metroid Suit.

-Speedrun fill notes: -s
-This mostly works like the speedrun fill of varia.run, as I understand it.
-After the initial placement of Missile, Morph, and Gravity Boots, all progression items are put into a progression pool and placed into any available location.
-This often puts powerful items "on the way" to your goal and makes for a speedy experience.
-Fun!

-Medium fill notes: -m
+Major/Minor Bias fill notes: -b
-To make for a more layered logical experience, the progression items are placed into a low-power and high-power pool.
-Most often, this gives you a few progression items early that open up other areas which may have more high-power items to beat the game.
-This leads to a slower, more calculated experience.
+Unique item locations are more likely to have unique items, but it's not 100%.
+This is only unique items, and not energy tanks.
+The hint system is modified in this mode to try to hint a minor location.

 Major/Minor fill notes: -mm
-Compatible with casual/expert/etc logic and places Unique+Energy items at the Unique+Energy locations.
+Places Unique+Energy items at the Unique+Energy locations.
 23 unique and 16 energy locations in all.
 While this puts the hard-to-reach unique locations into the major pool, energy tanks seem to be sprinkled around, making this option a nice balance of hard-to-reach items and available energy locations.
 Note that Refuel tanks, damage amps, accel charge, and space jump boosts are all in the minor pool.

 Area Rando notes: -a
 Logically shuffles the major areas of the game and places items in logical places according to the door placement.
-Also creates a "logical" escape due to some map changes that happen during the final escape.
-(Warning: the elevator out of Sky Temple is bugged during the escape, so do NOT use it!)
-For now, this logic does not account for turning the power on/off to collect items.
-Now compatible with casual or expert logic, and speedrun or medium fill.
-Not currently compatible with major-minor.
+This is unlikely to work when combined with casual logic and major/minor fill.

 ---